-- 1. Developing the student's ability to read and comprehend history texts - a.
-Demonstrate mastery of texts in quizzes, and tests - b.
-Use material appropriately in papers and classroom discussion - 2.
-Developing the student's critical thinking skills - a.
-Understand the importance of ideas in human events - b.
-Understand the relationship between ideas and action in human interaction - c.
-Appropriately use these concepts in tests, papers, and classroom discussion - 3.
-Providing students with a conceptual framework for understanding human history - a.
-Understand the concept of a worldview - b.
-Understand the relationship between a people's worldview and the structure of their society - c.
-Understand the tension between faith and reason as the sources of human knowledge - d.
-Appropriately use these concepts in tests, papers, and classroom discussion - 4.
-Developing the student's understanding of the historical roots of the contemporary world - a.
-Understand the relationships between the institutions, conflicts, and values of today as the Legacy of our predecessors - b.
-Express their understanding in papers and classroom discussion - 5.
-Providing students with a better appreciation of the study of history - a.
-Relate events of the past to their own lives - b.
-Appropriately use their understanding in tests, papers, and in classroom discussion - 6.
-Enabling students to see the underlying tensions in human history - a.
-Understand the structure of hierarchical societies - b.
-Understand the contrast between polytheism and monotheism - c.
-Understand the relationship between faith and reason - d.
-Understand the role of science and technology in promoting change - e.
-Appropriately use these concepts in tests, papers, and classroom discussion
+- 1. Developing the student's ability to read and comprehend history texts. - a. demonstrate mastery of texts in quizzes, and tests - b. use material appropriately in papers and classroom discussion - 2.
+Developing the student's critical thinking skills. - a. understand the importance of ideas in human events - b. understand the relationship between ideas and action in human interaction - c. appropriately use these concepts in tests, papers, and classroom discussion - 3.
+Providing students with a conceptual framework for understanding human history. - a. understand the concept of a worldview - b. understand the relationship between a people's worldview and the structure of their society - c. understand the tension between faith, reason, and irrationalism as the sources of human knowledge - d. understand the rise of "isms" (i.e. romanticism, nationalism, imperialism, totalitarianism, historicism, etc.) as alternative bonds for society and as sources of worldviews - e. appropriately use these concepts in tests, papers, and classroom discussion - 4.
+Developing the student's understanding of the historical roots of the contemporary world. - a. understand the relationships between the institutions, conflicts, and values of today as the legacy of our predecessors - b. express their understanding in papers and classroom discussion - 5.
+Providing students with a better appreciation of the study of history. - a. relate events of the past to their own lives. - b. appropriately use their understanding in tests, papers, and in classroom discussion - 6.
+Enabling students to see the underlying tensions in human history - a. understand the structure of hierarchical societies - b. understand the contrast between fundamentalism, liberalism, and authoritarianism - c. understand the relationship between faith, reason, and irrationalism - d. understand the role of science and technology in promoting change - e. appropriately use these concepts in tests, papers, and classroom discussion